BlackMoon/gprg_ssis/README.md

 Package.dtsx - common package

 Package_tuning.dtsx - package with performance improvement.

 It has another [defaultBufferMaxRows], [defaultBufferSize] values.
 Data Flow Task is modified as well.

+All projects use 2 Project Level Parameters: Source_ConnectionString and Destination_ConnectionString.